hombreperro45/docs/docs/library/genesis_plus_gx.md

 ## Background

 Genesis Plus GX is an open-source Sega 8/16 bit emulator focused on accuracy and portability.
 The source code, originally based on Genesis Plus 1.3 by Charles MacDonald, has been heavily modified & enhanced, with respect to initial goals and design, in order to improve the accuracy of emulation, implementing new features and adding support for extra peripherals, cartridge & systems hardware.

+Author(s):

 ## Contribute to this documentation